micro-os-plus/micro-os-plus-i/README.md

 It was followed by **µOS++ SE** (second edition), in 2013, which was more modular and included an experimental configuration mechanism inspired by eCos CDL.

+The project is now archived, and preserved for historical reasons.